Sherlock Gnomes: Plot

-The investigation reveals that Watson posed as Moriarty to earn Sherlock's appreciation but was ultimately manipulated by the real Moriarty, who plans to crush the gnomes by trapping them in the towers of Tower Bridge, then raising the bridge during a fireworks display.
-Sherlock, Juliet, and Watson race to the bridge, where they reunite with Gnomeo and thwart the plan.
-Sherlock sacrifices himself to stop Moriarty, falling into the river, however Watson saves Sherlock.
+Moriarty is revealed to have survived and plans to crush the gnomes by trapping them in the towers of Tower Bridge, and raising the bridge during a fireworks display.
+Sherlock, Juliet, and Watson race to the bridge, where they reunite with Gnomeo and thwart Moriarity's plan.
+Sherlock throws himself at Moriarty, knocking them both over the bridge.
+Watson narrowly saves Sherlock with his cane grappling hook, where upon Moriarty lands in the water and helplessly floats away.

 In the aftermath, the gnomes celebrate their restored garden the following spring, and Sherlock and Watson set off on their next case, having reconciled.